brittanyrw/emojiscreen/README.md

 ### Adding a Card

-If you are working on an ([Issue to add a show or movie](https://github.com/brittanyrw/emojiscreen/labels/add%20emojis)), you will be adding an `Emoji Card` to the project.
+If you are working on an [Issue to add a show or movie](https://github.com/brittanyrw/emojiscreen/labels/add%20emojis), you will be adding an `Emoji Card` to the project.
 This is a JavaScript object that you will add into the `data.js` file.
 Review the overview below for instructions and templates for an `Emoji Card`.

 * View [detailed overview of requirements for an Emoji Card](/docs/card_overview.md).